duynlq/beer-analysis/README.md

 Badge [source](https://shields.io/)

-# Key findings: For breweries and beer enthusiasts focusing on Ale and IPA styles, this simple KNN model offers a valuable tool for suggesting beers that match an individual's preferences, or for breweries to tailor their offerings to a discerning audience.
+# Key findings: Out of the US top 5 most crafted beer styles, three are labeled as Ale, and two are labeled as India Pale Ale (IPA).
+For breweries and beer enthusiasts focusing on Ale and IPA styles, this simple KNN model offers a valuable tool for suggesting beers that match an individual's preferences, or for breweries to tailor their offerings to a discerning audience.
 # TODO
 - iron out meaning of existing KNN analysis while finding feature importances of top 10 features using R
 - load beers.csv and breweries.csv into MySQL and visualize using Tableau Public